 What is a metric?

 Metrics allow you to track and evaluate goal progress in a more structured and digestible format.
-Atlassian Goals now have a dedicated Progress field that you can use to define, track, and view goal progress.
+Atlassian goals link metrics to success measures (or key results) to track progress toward the goal’s completion.
+Metrics have a dedication section on the success measure page, adding a visualization for the metric’s progress over time.
 This helps you communicate progress to stakeholders more effectively and drive faster, more informed decisions.

 Creating a new metric